-Small business cyber security is often overlooked, either due to a lack of expertise or funding.
+Small business cybersecurity is often overlooked, either due to a lack of expertise or funding.
 This is a mistake.
 Cyberattacks are costly to mitigate but potentially more costly to recover from after they occur.
-Managers can improve their small business’s cyber security by creating a security-conscious culture in the workplace.

 There are two things cybercriminals want to steal from your employees: your organization’s data and its money.
 To get either of those things, usually all they have to do is invent a sufficiently persuasive con.

 As a manager, your challenge is to increase the likelihood that, when confronted with, say, a phishing attempt or a fraud email, your employees will be able to recognize the attack and report it.
 The cost of data breaches and cybercrime is growing, and data protection regulations—from the GDPR to its possible US counterpart—now have more teeth.

 Fortunately, there are simple ways to stay ahead of the cybercriminals.
 As a data security company, we are uniquely predisposed to having a culture of cybersecurity.
 Even so, we have instituted policies, conducted cybersecurity awareness training sessions, and implemented systems to reinforce this culture.

 In this guide, we’ll share some of our tricks and best practices that we hope can help your organization as well.

 Empower a cybersecurity officer and make a plan

 As with most projects in any organization, the first step is to designate someone responsible for making sure the job gets done.
 This person could be from your IT staff, but which department they are from matters less than their willingness to learn about cybersecurity and hold team members accountable for completing training sessions and implementing digital safety practices.
 The first thing your cybersecurity officer should do is conduct a threat and risk assessment.
 It should include a detailed overview of: